nicari92/KnightBoard/README.md

 # July 9th Update

-During the free time at the end of the week I was able to implements a few thins:
+During the free time at the end of the week I was able to implements a few things:
 - code refactoring: introduction of an abstract class "Command"
 - fixes on board and commands validation
 - **TESTS implementation**: